 Driving in Ice and Snow

-With the winter months approaching it is reasonable for us to expect ice or even snowy conditions.
-Although everyone looks forward to a white Christmas it can be very dangerous for road users.
+With the cold weather approaching there is likely to be ice and snow over the coming days.
+This can be very dangerous for road users.
 Driving in these conditions is hazardous, even for the most experienced drivers among us.
 Visibility is affected and cars can become difficult to control.
 Here are some tips to ensure for a safe trip while tackling ice or snow on the roads.

 It is good practice to remember that your journey begins before you start the car.
 There are a couple of necessary checks all motorists should carry out.
 Firstly, it is crucial that window wipers are fully functional, both front and back!
 You wipers may have become worn over time and if so will be unable to clear the windows properly.
 Secondly, it is advised that your tyres are the legal recommended thread depth.
 This will allow for better grip on the roads.
 If you are planning on driving frequently in the snow you should consider investing in a set of winter tyres for your car.
 Although buying a new set of tyres is not cheap, the exceptional grip they provide could prevent a serious accident occurring.
 If possible fill up on fuel before setting off on a journey.
 Between lights, air conditioning, and windscreen wipers fuel consumption is greatly increased.